 - Any exposure to ambient air will cause oxidization of the diesel fuel.

 Despite its widespread use, diesel generators are also vulnerable to catastrophic events that could cripple transportation infrastructures, making refueling trips problematic.
-Hurricanes, like Hurricane Sandy did in 2012, have strong potential to create massive disruptions to the diesel distribution network – leaving stations unable to pump diesel fuels.
+Hurricanes such as Hurricane Sandy did in 2012, have strong potential to create massive disruptions to the diesel distribution network – leaving stations unable to pump diesel fuels.

 « Back to Natural Gas Resources page